Restoring the world begins with the power of children

 Presentation at the United Nations kids Summit

-Outstanding ideas will be presented at the annual United Nations kids Summit held every September.
+Children’s outstanding ideas will be shared at the United Nations Kids Summit.
 Inspired by “Noto Peninsula: Miraculous Reconstruction,” children will present how to build a circular society for the future, respecting local traditions and natural cycles.

 Inspired by the Film: After watching the film, children gain motivation to consider a sustainable future for their own communities, just as the people of the Noto Peninsula did.